manish-potdar/Product-Comparator/README.md

-Hello from Manish and Harsh..
+Hello from Manish,Harsh and Jay..
 And this is our predictor comparator.